Comprehensive scheme for identifying defects in solid-state quantum systems: Methodology

 For the defect-defect transition, we focus on two dipoles existing during the recombination process as depicted in Fig.\ \ref{fig:recombination}, namely the excitation and emission dipoles.
 While both dipoles can be identified by group symmetry of each defect, most defects, especially some defect complexes, encounter broken structural symmetry, impeding the defect assignment by group theory.
 As a result, we need to investigate the dipoles explicitly for each individual defect.
 The transition dipole moment (TDM) $\mu$ can be calculated using the wavefunctions of the initial/final states $\psi_{i/f}$ with

 where $E_{i/f}$ are the eigenvalues of the initial/final orbitals, respectively, $m$ is the electron mass; and $\mathbf{p}$ is a momentum operator.
 For the excitation TDM, we define $\psi_{i}$ as the most stable ground-state configuration (the lowest total energy of the blue curve in Fig.\ \ref{fig:recombination}), whilst $\psi_{f}$ as the most stable excited-state configuration (the lowest total energy of the red curve in Fig.\ \ref{fig:recombination}).
 For the emission TDM, the roles of $\psi_{i}$ and $\psi_{f}$ are reversed.
 Note that $\psi_{f}$ from the excitation TDM and $\psi_{i}$ from the emission TDM in general are not identical.
-The PyVaspwfc Python code together with its modified version for TDM of two wave functions was applied to extract the wave functions \cite{pyWave,Davidsson2020,anand-dipole}.
+The PyVaspwfc Python code was used to extract the wave functions \cite{pyWave}, whereas its modified version was used to handle wave functions from the ground and excited states \cite{Davidsson2020}.
 Equivalently, the transition dipole can be expressed as

 where $\mu_z$ = 0 indicates a purely \textit{in-plane} dipole; otherwise, it has an \textit{out-of-plane} contribution.
 Note that in our coordinate system, the $xy$-plane is the hBN crystal plane.
 As the excitation/emission polarizations are orthogonal to their dipoles, we rotate both dipoles by 90$^\circ$ and take modulo 60$^\circ$ to obtain the angle with respect to the nearest crystal axis.
 Of course, the hexagonal crystal lattice is spaced 120$^\circ$; however, after 180$^\circ$ the angle from the crystal axis will be identical.
 Finally, both dipoles were also projected onto the $xy$-plane to calculate the in-plane polarization visibility.
 This makes our theoretical results directly compatible to compare with experiments of polarization-resolved PL.